 Step 1: Preheat and Prepare

 Preheat your oven to 350°F (175°C).
 Grease and line an 8x8-inch baking pan with parchment paper.
-This will ensure that your gluten-free banana cake doesn't stick to the pan.
+This will ensure your gluten-free banana cake doesn't stick to the pan.

 Step 2: Make the Chia Egg